 In those early days, as the club continued to grow, it provided a way for people to meet other members in the same area who wished to start Local Chapters.
 It was this way that the Chicago Chapter of the American MGB Association was founded.
 Two of the most prominent American MGB Association members were there at the start of the Chicago Chapter – Bruce Magers, the current Vice-President and Steve Glochowsky, the past president.

 Steve Glochowsky became heavily involved with the National Club through the Chicago Chapter.
-Each early AMGBA newsletter was filled with accounts on how well the Chicago Chapter was doing and the events that were being held.
+Each early AMGBA newsletter which was was filled with accounts on how well the Chicago Chapter was doing and the events that were being held.
 Rick Horan and John Giannasca wished to have some of the same expertise in the national organization and Steve became the AMGBA Publicity Director.
 The member magazine, the Quarterly, was now being published using Liberty-Whitefield Printing in Glenview, Illinois which was the same printer that the Chicago Chapter of the AMGBA used.

-I became involved in the club at the 1978 Chicago Auto Show when I met Chicago Chapter members at the MG Exhibit.
-As a result, I became both a Chicago Chapter member and AMGBA member shortly thereafter.
+Frank Ochal became involved in the club at the 1978 Chicago Auto Show when he met Chicago Chapter members at the MG Exhibit.
+As a result, he became both a Chicago Chapter member and AMGBA member shortly thereafter.

 The AMGBA held its first National Convention in the summer of 1978 in Chicago at the Hillside Holiday Inn.
 It was moderately successful and was a result of much hard work by Steve Glochowsky, Rick Horan and John Giannasca.
-I attended and met the founding chairmen for the first time.
-During that year I became more heavily involved with nation AMGBA activities and was named assistant publicity director.
+Frank Ochal attended and met the founding chairmen for the first time.
+During that year Frank Ochal became more heavily involved with national AMGBA activities and was named assistant publicity director.

 During the spring of 1979, Steve and I visited New York to promote the AMGBA at the New York Auto Show.
 It was at this time that I saw the original club headquarters and met with some of the other original officers including Marion Farrell, the first secretary.